30 Best Tinder Pics for Guys That Get Results

 One of these surprises is that photos of men facing forward were 102% more likely to receive a like than your average photo.
 Perhaps because a man distracted by a butterfly is only showing a portion of his face.
 Remember that you’re a complete unknown to other daters.
 It’s not always the best looking guy that gets the girl.
 Often it’s the one that offers users the most reliable information.

 Safety.
-That’s who I feel looking at the above Tinder photos example; safe.
+That’s what I feel looking at the above Tinder photos example; safe.

 Take it from a woman that if she doesn’t feel safe, she won’t go out with you.
 There are a few ways your photos can make her feel comfortable.